zijun-zhao/deeplearning.ai/COMS4111/Lecture7_Wrap_up.md

 | 3 | O |
 | 4 | K |

 By union operation, the resulted table will have **same number of columns**, the default setting of union won't have duplicates.
-If you want duplicate, then need to union all.
+If you want duplicate, then need to **union all**.
   * **#(Fruits∪Colors)≤#(Fruits)+#(Colors)**

 | ID  | v |